-- 7.6 This Accounting Separation Key is always assigned when the asset is created and corresponds directly to the approved funding paper documents and project asset classes/purpose codes authorised.
-This ensures the vast majority of assets are directly attributed to the price control unit that has principal use, by the relevant business specialist. - 7.7 As per RAG 2.09, where possible, capital expenditures and associated depreciation / amortisation should be directly attributed to one of the price control units.
-Where this is not possible as the asset is used by more than one service, it should be reported in the service of principal use with recharges made to the other services that use the asset reflecting the proportion of the asset used by the other services. - 7.8 Noted decline in movement on PU recharge across price controls was due to lower amount of depreciation charges from assets shared within the Business.
-These costs mainly relate to investments on digital transformation programme and were allocated using full time equivalent - 7.9 The large bulk of tangible assets are operational assets that are assigned directly to the appropriate 2D/2O category in the table line items as follows:
+- 7.5 This Accounting Separation Key is always assigned when the asset is created and corresponds directly to the approved funding paper documents and project asset classes/purpose codes authorised.
+This ensures the vast majority of assets are directly attributed to the price control unit that has principal use, by the relevant business specialist. - 7.6 As per RAG 2.09, where possible, capital expenditures and associated depreciation / amortisation should be directly attributed to one of the price control units.
+Where this is not possible as the asset is used by more than one service, it should be reported in the service of principal use with recharges made to the other services that use the asset reflecting the proportion of the asset used by the other services. - 7.7 Noted increase in movement on PU recharge across price controls was due to higher amount of depreciation charged from assets shared within the Business.
+These costs mainly relate to investments on digital programmes and were allocated using full time equivalent - 7.8 The large bulk of tangible assets are operational assets that are assigned directly to the appropriate 2D/2O category in the table line items as follows:

-Table 2D/2O Line items: Table 2D/2O Categories: ail AMP7 Price Controls (price limits have been set for 2020-25) Wholesale Water Wholesa le Waste ттт Retail Household Retail Non- Household T able 2D Categories: Water Resource Water Network+ Wastewater Network+ Bioresources i louconoid Year-end Closing Balances (Gross Cost & Accumulated Depreciation) Method A Method A Method A Method A Method A Method A n/a Disposals Method A Method A Method A Method A Method A Method A n/a Additions, Disposals and Adoptions at Nil Cost (Fair Value) Method B Method B Method B Method B Method B Method B n/a Depreciation/ Amortisation Charge in the Year Method A Method A Method A Method A Method A Method A n/a
+Table 2D/2O Line items: Table 2D/2O Categories: Wholesale Retail AMP7 Price Controls (price limits have been set for 2020-25) Wholes sale Water Wholesa ale Waste Π Retail Household Retail Non- Household T able 2D Categories: Water Resource Water Network+ Wastewater Network+ Bioresources riouschola Tiouschola Year-end Closing Balances (Gross Cost & Accumulated Depreciation) Method A Method A Method A Method A Method A Method A n/a Disposals Method A Method A Method A Method A Method A Method A n/a Additions, and Adoptions at Nil Cost (Fair Value) Method B Method B Method B Method B Method B Method B n/a Depreciation/ Amortisation Charge in the Year Method A Method A Method A Method A Method A Method A n/a